NotaInutilis/Super-SEO-Spam-Suppressor/README.md

-# Super SEO Spam Suppressor
+# Super SEO Spam Suppressor (SSSS[^SSSS])

-Super SEO Spam Suppressor (SSSS[^SSSS]) is a domains blocklist of sites abusing SEO tactics to spam web searches with advertisement, empty content (monetized with ads), malware (looking like ads) and generative AI garbage.
+A blocklist targeting websites abusing SEO tactics to spam web searches with data pollution and security risks: content farms, scrapers, copycats, generative AIs, scams, advertisements, malwares, and useless garbage in general.
 It is best used with uBlacklist.

 [^SSSS]: It's a Gridman reference.
 I'm spelling it out because it's also the name of a skin disease: don't go looking for SSSS on image search.